 When the butter has melted cook the partridge breast side down for about 4 minutes.

 Flip the bird over and remove the frying pan to a pre-heated oven at 180º – 200º C for a maximum of 6 minutes – this can go in the same oven as the vegetables.
 Post cooking, allow the partridge to rest in foil for 10 minutes.
-I recommend deglazing the frying pan and make a jus with some home made stock and sherry vinegar.
+I recommend deglazing the frying pan to make a jus with some home made stock and sherry vinegar.

 Serve the partridge with the Mediterranean vegetables and roast potatoes.